Robbie Coltrane: Early life and education

-Coltrane was born Anthony Robert McMillan on 30 March 1950 in Rutherglen, Scotland, the son of Jean Ross Howie, a teacher and pianist, and Ian Baxter McMillan, a GP who also served as a forensic police surgeon.
+Coltrane was born Anthony Robin McMillan on 31 March 1950 in Rutherglen, Scotland, the son of Jean Ross Howie, a teacher and pianist, and Ian Baxter McMillan, a GP who also served as a forensic police surgeon.
 He had an older sister, Annie, and a younger sister, Jane.
 Coltrane was the great-grandson of Scottish businessman Thomas W. Howie and the nephew of businessman Forbes Howie.

-He started his education at Belmont House School in Newton Mearns before boarding at Glenalmond College, an independent school in Perthshire.
-Though he later described his experiences there as deeply unhappy, he played for the rugby First XV, was head of the school's debating society, and won prizes for his art.
+He started his education at Belmont House School in Newton Mearns before boarding at Glenalmond College, a private school in Perthshire.
+Though he later described his experiences there as deeply unhappy, he played for the first XV rugby, was head of the school's debating society, and won prizes for his art.
 He studied painting at the Glasgow School of Art.

 Coltrane later called for private schools to be banned and used to be known as "Red Robbie", rebelling against his conservative upbringing through involvement with Amnesty International, Greenpeace, the Labour Party, and the Campaign for Nuclear Disarmament.